 An inactive, or passive ‘right-hemisphere’ can result in an over-assertion of the ‘ego-mind’ as it seeks to validate itself as right, in control, or superior, through a polarised perspective of itself.

-This over-assertion also has a tendency to over-think and reinvent situations and sequences of events from the past in order to avoid taking responsibility for having attracted, or co-created them, often portraying oneself as the hero, heroine or the innocent victim, instead of examining ones emotions objectively to update and eliminate outmoded thought patterns and behaviour resulting from them, so one can become fully present, alive and vital, in the ‘Here and Now’, focusing on what one does want to attract more of, rather than focusing upon what one doesn’t want or is no longer appropriate for who one is becoming.
+This over-assertion also has a tendency to over-think or reinvent situations, and sequences of events, from the past in order to avoid taking responsibility for having attracted, or co-created them, often portraying oneself as the hero, heroine, or the innocent victim, instead of examining ones emotions objectively to update and eliminate outmoded thought patterns and inappropriate behaviour, so that one may become fully present, alive and vital, in the ‘Here and Now’, focusing on what one does want to attract more of, rather than focusing upon what one doesn’t have, or is no longer appropriate for who one is becoming.

 For each present moment is a gift to be reborn anew through the process of becoming ‘mindful‘, (both hemispheres working together), as opposed to being mindless (one hemisphere operating alone at only 10% capacity).

-If we are continually re-running highlights, echos, and painful narratives from past events then one can never move on, or discover ones true potential while ones ego is constantly distracted and preoccupied with old ghosts, flash backs and illusions from the past or fears about the future.
+If we are continually re-running old highlights, echos, and painful narratives from past events then one can never move on, or discover ones true potential while ones ego is constantly distracted and preoccupied with old ghosts, flash backs and illusions from the past or fears about the future.

-There has to come a point when adversity reaches it’s extreme limit activating the law of cyclic reversal where one makes a conscious choice to make a clean break from past events in order to experience a clean slate.
+There has to come a point when adversity reaches it’s extreme limit activating the law of cyclic reversal where one makes a conscious choice to make a clean break from past events in order to create space for new more desirable experiences.
 Again this requires work.
 Such as letting go of ‘how’ and ‘but’ – constructs of the ego – in order to surrender to the grand design.

-Being absent from the present (absent minded) robs one of a true present where one plants the seeds of ones future, instead planting the wrong seeds for a wrong future by re-running repetitive inner dialogue, or distress tapes from the past, and through not making heart-supported choices, in the present moment, such as not following ones heart and maybe doing what one thinks one should do instead.
+Being absent from the present (absent minded) robs one of a true present (where one plants the right seeds for the right future), instead planting the wrong seeds for a wrong future by re-running repetitive inner dialogue, or distress tapes from the past, and through not making heart-supported choices, in the present moment, such as not following ones heart and maybe doing what ones logic thinks one should do instead.

-When the ego-mind (left hemisphere) is unsupported by heart-centered choices (right-hemisphere) it craves constant gratification and ‘short-term pay-offs’, to avoid dealing with a backlog of emotions, or to manipulate events for desired personal gain outcomes, and in so doing displaying a blatant disregard for the larger order, the grand design, or the long-term effects and consequences of ones choices and actions.
+When the ego-mind (left hemisphere) is unsupported by heart-centered choices (right-hemisphere) it craves constant instant gratification and ‘short-term pay-offs’, to avoid dealing with a backlog of emotions, or to manipulate events for desired personal gain outcomes, and in so doing displaying a blatant disregard for the larger order, the grand design, and the long-term effects or consequences of ones choices and actions.

 This can manifest as narcissism, delusions of self-grandeur, excessive self-interest, greediness; ie: an inability to share, a desire for constant attention, to be admired, displays of antisocial, hedonistic, abusive, overly controlling, or neurotic behaviours, OCD, ADHD, etc. These are all symptoms that the mind is languishing out of balance and is suffering on some level, which if left unchecked can lead to physical dis-ease and life-threatening conditions.